 No matter what your business is, choosing a niche to focus on can be a daunting task.
 Let’s dive in and check out my 9 tips on how to select a niche market for your home business.

-This may be one of those sticking points that is keeping you from learning hot to start a bookkeeping business to begin with.
-I get that, after all, as an affiliate marketer I had to deal with the same things.
+This may be one of those sticking points that is keeping you from learning how to start a bookkeeping business to begin with.
+I get that!
+After all, as an affiliate marketer, I had to deal with the same things.
 I really had no idea what kind of website I was going to have when I first began my journey.

 The most important thing was that I simply started learning how to do it and along my journey of learning the ins and outs of affiliate marketing I was able to determine what my niche would be… hence, this website, Bookkeepers Paradise was born.

-Just know that it is okay is you have no idea what you niche is going to be before your get started.
+Just know that it is okay is you have no idea what your niche is going to be before you get started.
 In my experience, it’s after you dive into the learning process and focusing on starting your business when you will realize what niche market you want to target.